Efficient Asynchronous Byzantine Agreement without Private Setups

 \item {\em Message complexity} captures the number of messages exchanged among honest parties in a protocol execution.
 Similar to communication's, we sometimes might consider the upper bound of expected message complexity.

-\item {\em Asynchronous rounds (or running time)}.
-The eventual delivery of the asynchronous network notion might cause that the protocol execution is somehow independent to ``real time''.
+\item {\em Asynchronous rounds}.
+The eventual delivery of asynchronous network might cause that the protocol execution is somehow independent to ``real time''.
 Nevertheless, it is needed to characterize the running time of asynchronous protocols.
 A standard way to do so is: for each message the adversary assigns a virtual round number $r$, subject to the condition that any $(r-1)$-th round messages between any two correct parties must be delivered before any $(r+1)$-th round message is sent \cite{canetti1993fast}.
-So it becomes straightforward to measure the running time by counting such asynchronous ``rounds''.
+We then can measure the running time by counting such asynchronous ``rounds''.

 \end{itemize}